imlobster/wash/README.md

 Clone this repository, keep only the [`wash/`](./wash/) directory, and from that point run [`wash.bat`](./wash/wash.bat) instead of `cmd.exe`.

+Aliases and programms from showcase are not available by default.

 ## Usage

 To enter wash, run [`wash.bat`](./wash/wash.bat) or execute it in CMD.